novaenebulae/Tickly-project-frontend/docs/tasks.md

 ## Architecture Improvements

 6. [ ] **State Management Standardization**
-   - [ ] Choose between Signals and RxJS as the primary state management approach
+   - [ ] Choose Signals as the primary state management approach
    - [ ] Refactor services to use the chosen approach consistently

 8. [ ] **Module Organization**
    - [ ] Review and optimize lazy loading strategy for all routes
-   - [ ] Ensure proper encapsulation of feature modules
-   - [ ] Minimize dependencies between modules

 9. [ ] **Authentication and Authorization**
-   - [ ] Implement proper role-based access control throughout the application
    - [ ] Add session timeout handling and refresh token logic

 10. [ ] **Shared Component Library**